karink520/git-and-github-intro/git_workshop.md

 4. Edit the files, and use Git to add and commit the changes.

-5. Push the committed changes to your own remote repository on your GitHub account (recall that it's has the short name `origin`), by typing:
+5. Push the committed changes to your own remote repository on your GitHub account (recall that it has the short name `origin`), by typing:

     `git push origin master`